RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 Unfortunately this MDB was written a while ago and makes use of weblogic-proprietary interfaces to configure and operate the MDB.
 RHAMT has flagged this and reported it using a number of issues.

-JBoss EAP provides and even more efficient and declarative way to configure and manage the lifecycle of MDBs.
+JBoss EAP provides an even more efficient and declarative way to configure and manage the lifecycle of MDBs.
 In this case, we can use annotations to provide the necessary initialization and configuration logic and settings.
 We will use the `@MessageDriven` and `@ActivationConfigProperty` annotations, along with the `MessageListener` interfaces to provide the